 In your second year, you will spend the autumn term in Venice, where you’ll study the city's art and culture at first hand with our team of Renaissance and Contemporary specialists.
-You will be based at the Palazzo Pesaro Papafava, which provides a focus for our teaching and research activities in the city.
+You will be based at a study centre close to the Grand Canal, which provides a focus for our teaching and research activities in the city.
 As part of all of our courses you have the opportunity to study abroad for a year with one of our partner institutions, or with the University of Monash in Australia.
 The Study Abroad Team based in the Office for Global Engagement offers support for these activities, and the Department's dedicated Study Abroad Co-ordinator can provide more specific information and assistance.

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.

 Applications for deferred entry welcomed.